COLLEGE PROCEDURES CP 4-1

 Option 2: Program discontinuance

-After considering the recommendations of the AAC, the Dean of Instructional Services will make a recommendation to the Present regarding the program for option 1 or 2.
+After considering the recommendations of the committee, the Vice President of Academic Affairs will make a recommendation to the Present regarding the program for option 1 or 2.
 The President will report his/her recommendation to the Board.

 SCOPE These procedures apply to Dawson Community College.